What’s the Difference Between Vented and Ventless Gas Logs?

 Vent type refers to the way in which fuel is burned and where the heat output is directed from the gas logs.
 The vent type you choose will be determined by the look and heating efficiency you want, the type of fireplace in your home, and the local codes in your area.
-There are two options when it comes to gas logs vent types: vented and vent free.
+There are two options when it comes to gas logs vent types: vented and ventless or vent free.

 - Most popular type of gas logs.

 - More realistic, natural looking flame than ventless gas logs.

 - Flames wrap around the logs like real wood, increasing the resemblance of a real fire.

 - Logs are able to be repositioned since the flame actually comes in contact with the logs.